 Additional Required Fees (not included in Program Fees): If you do not own your own snorkel gear, you will have to purchase a set.
 There will be no rentals available.
 A suggested packing list will be provided to help plan for this trip.

 What is not covered: your flight to and from Miami Airport is not included.
 The final excursion at a seafood restaurant is not covered (we suggest $15-30 but it will be up to you to decide how much you want to eat).
-An optional sweatshirts will be available for purchase.
+An optional sweatshirts will be available for purchase (usually about $30, but pricing may vary from year to year).
 There will be an opportunity to shop for souvenirs, budget accordingly.

 Limited scholarships are available on a case by case basis.
 Contact Denise Lane at 715 499 0067, or email@example.com